The Woods Hole Partnership Education Program (PEP)

 PEP students study, conduct research, and receive training in their areas of interest, working in labs with leading researchers in marine and environmental sciences.
 PEP provides a first-hand introduction to emerging issues and real-world training in the research skills students need to advance in science, either as graduate students or bachelors-level working scientists.
 The PEP experience is intended to provide students with an entry into the Woods Hole science community, one of the most vibrant marine and environmental research communities in the world.

 In addition to doing course work, each PEP student participates in a ten-week mentored research internship at one of the partner institutions.
-Applicants can view recent projects as well as a list of potential research mentors and projects for PEP 2020.
-Students may indicate on the application (in 150 words or less) mentors or projects they find particularly interesting.
+Applicants can watch symposium recordings and read through the list of potential research mentors and projects for PEP 2024.
+Students may indicate on the application which mentors or projects they find particularly interesting.
 The PEP staff matches successful applicants with an appropriate research mentor.
 All projects are closely related to the scientists’ primary interest and involve tasks that are a part of current work or that guide future research into major scientific questions.
 At the end of the program, students present results from their research in a 15-minute oral presentation, open to the public during a one-day symposium

 "I loved being part of PEP.
 This program truly opened most of the doors I'm currently navigating through."